How to: Enable edge mouse wheel rotate in Gutsy

 /apps/compiz/plugins/rotate/allscreens/options/rotate_right_edgebutton 5

-2. Open your home directory, then the bin directory.
+directory.
 Right-click on the newly created file and click Properties.
 Click on the Permissions tab and check the box next to Execute.
-Close the dialog.
+Close the dialog. -